Contributions to FreeBSD

 Getting a Google Pixelbook was the driving factor for a bunch of these contributions, as well as the convertible lid switch driver and keyboard backlight driver, and some non-input things like a driver for an I²C transport for the TPM.

-I have also worked on some Apple trackpad things:
+I have also worked on Apple trackpad support:

 - Magic Trackpad 1 via bthidd, don’t remember why it wasn’t upstreamed by now…